Lay3rLabs/wavs-hats/README.md

 TODO:

-- [ ] Consolidate all service types into IHatsAvsTypes.sol
+- [x] Consolidate all service types into IHatsAvsTypes.sol
+- [ ] Update components to use new IHatsAvsTypes.sol
 - [ ] Rename contracts to be nicer
 - [ ] Remove unneeded trigger logic code
 - [ ] Make agent support both openai and llama (struggling with environment variable testing)